-We will invite girls and their parents to meet our Housemistresses and, following consultation, seek to ensure a good mix of girls in each house with which the girls and their parents are happy.
+We will invite girls and their parents to meet our Housemistresses, who will be appointed in the Autumn Term of 2018.
+Following consultation, we will seek to ensure a good mix of girls in each house with which the girls and their parents are happy.

 Who will be my daughter’s Tutor?

 Your child will keep the same tutor for the duration of his / her time at Charterhouse wherever possible; this will provide continuity of academic and pastoral provision for each boy or girl and ensure that the tutor team is composed of familiar staff who already know them well.
 UCAS references will draw on the contributions of all those who know the pupils best, including the Housemaster or Housemistress, Tutor and subject teachers.

 We have the time to ensure a smooth and orderly transition to full coeducation and our Senior Leadership Team is developing detailed plans with that as a priority.
 Daily life at the School will continue uninterrupted for current pupils during the gradual transition.

 Pupils will not experience any change in the composition of their year group other than when they become Specialists, as has been the case for many years.
 The 2017 Fourth Form intake will be in their final year by the time the first girls arrive in the Fourth Form.